apache/beam/website/www/site/content/en/documentation/ml/about-ml.md

 To keep your model up to date and performing well as your data grows and evolves, run these steps multiple times.
 In addition, you can apply MLOps to your project to automate the AI/ML workflows throughout the model and data lifecycle.
 Use orchestrators to automate this flow and to handle the transition between the different building blocks in your project.

-## RunInference

-The RunInfernce API is available with the Beam Python SDK versions 2.40.0 and later.
-You can use Apache Beam with the RunInference API to use machine learning (ML) models to do local and remote inference with batch and streaming pipelines.
-Starting with Apache Beam 2.40.0, PyTorch and Scikit-learn frameworks are supported.
-Tensorflow models are supported through `tfx-bsl`.
-For more deatils about using RunInference with Python, see [Machine Learning with Python](/documentation/sdks/python-machine-learning/).

-The RunInference API is available with the Beam Java SDK versions 2.41.0 and later through Apache Beam's [Multi-language Pipelines framework](/documentation/programming-guide/#multi-language-pipelines).
-For information about the Java wrapper transform, see [RunInference.java](https://github.com/apache/beam/blob/master/sdks/java/extensions/python/src/main/java/org/apache/beam/sdk/extensions/python/transforms/RunInference.java).
-To try it out, see the [Java Sklearn Mnist Classification example](https://github.com/apache/beam/tree/master/examples/multi-language).

-You can create multiple types of transforms using the RunInference API: the API takes multiple types of setup parameters from model handlers, and the parameter type determines the model implementation.

 ## Use RunInference

 The recommended way to implement inference in Apache Beam is by using the [RunInference API](/documentation/sdks/python-machine-learning/).
 RunInference takes advantage of existing Apache Beam concepts, such as the `BatchElements` transform and the `Shared` class, to enable you to use models in your pipelines to create transforms optimized for machine learning inferences.
 The ability to create arbitrarily complex workflow graphs also allows you to build multi-model pipelines.